Permissionless-Software-Foundation/avax-dex/dev-docs/README.md

 # Developer Documentation

 This is living documentation that will be updated, edited, and changed over time, using the same version control as the rest of the code.
-The purpose of this documentation is to capture and explain how this ipfs-swap-service interacts with the [P2WDB](https://github.com/Permissionless-Software-Foundation/ipfs-p2wdb-service), to create a permissionless, censorship-resistant database for storing trading orders.
+The purpose of this documentation is to capture and explain how this `avax-dex` interacts with the [P2WDB](https://github.com/Permissionless-Software-Foundation/ipfs-p2wdb-service), to create a permissionless, censorship-resistant database for storing trading orders.
 A web client will be built in the future that will interact with the REST API of this app.

 - [Specification](./specification.md)

 # Overview

-There are three major pieces of software behind the ipfs-swap-service concept.
+There are three major pieces of software behind the `avax-dex` concept.
 They work together to form a censorship-resistant application for exchanging transaction data for building trades.

 ![ipfs-swap-service major subcomponents](./diagrams/software-interaction.png)